verdaux/BookNotes/Phrases/Impressors 12.md

 - [ ] I just know she is who she thinks she is.
 - [ ] We are statues with a pulse
 - [ ] The one who runs barefoot curses sharp stones.
+- [ ] Called me poor in 8 languages